 A financial asset is assessed at each reporting date to determine whether there is any objective evidence that it is impaired.
 A financial asset is considered to be impaired if objective evidence indicates that one or more events have had a negative effect on the fair value or estimated future cash flows of an asset.
 An impairment loss in respect of a financial asset measured at amortized cost is calculated as the difference between its carrying amount and the present value of the estimated future cash flows discounted at the original effective interest rate.
 Significant financial assets are tested for impairment on an individual basis.
 The remaining financial assets are assessed collectively in groups that share similar credit risk characteristics.
 All impairment losses are recognized in profit or loss.
-An impairment loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognized.
+An impairment loss was recognized.
 For financial assets measured at amortized cost the reversal is recognized in profit or loss.